KrishnaSai315/SQL-Data-Analytics/README.md

 # 🚀 SQL Data Analytics Project

 Welcome to my SQL Data Analytics Project!
-This repository is dedicated to extracting actionable business insights, tracking key performance indicators (KPIs), and performing deep-dive data analysis using Advanced T-SQL.
+This repository is dedicated to extracting actionable business insights, tracking key performance indicators (KPIs), and performing deep-dive data analysis using advanced T-SQL.

 ### 🔗 The Data Source
 This project represents the analytical phase of my end-to-end data architecture.
 All queries and reports in this repository are executed against the **Gold Layer** (Fact and Dimension tables) that I built from scratch in my previous project.